-Services that are covered for you What you must pay when you get these services Ambulance services In-Network: Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$200 copay for each one- way Medicare-covered ambulance trip.
-The plan does not pay for transportation back to the United States and its territories after out-of-the-country emergency care.
-The plan will pay up to 100% of what Medicare would allow for the services if they had been obtained in the United States and its territories, less any copayments and coinsurance.
-There is no worldwide coverage for care outside of the emergency room or emergency hospital admission.
-Prior authorization required for non-emergency Medicare services.
+What you must pay when Services that are covered for you you get these services Ambulance services In-Network: Covered ambulance services, whether for an emergency or non-\$225 copay for each oneemergency situation, include fixed wing, rotary wing, and way Medicare-covered ground ambulance services, to the nearest appropriate facility ambulance trip. that can provide care only if they are furnished to a member whose medical condition is such that other means of The plan does not pay for transportation could endanger the person's health or if transportation back to the authorized by the plan.
+If the covered ambulance services are United States and its not for an emergency situation, it should be documented that the territories after out-of-themember's condition is such that other means of transportation country emergency care. could endanger the person's health and that transportation by The plan will pay 80% of ambulance is medically required. what Medicare would allow for the services if they had been obtained in the United States and its territories.
+There is no worldwide coverage for care outside of the emergency room, emergency transportation or emergency hospital admission. \$20,000 maximum plan coverage limit per lifetime.
+Prior authorization required for nonemergency Medicare services.
 Annual physical exam In-Network: \$0 copay for one physical exam every year.

-🍑 Annual wellness visit
+Annual wellness visit